 3. Test cases can be Prioritized and Grouped more easily.

 6. It makes Data Parameterization possible.

 TestNG Framework Features: TestNG contains many powerful features and it is quite easy to use.
-Let’s see what all new features are supported in new testing framework:
+Let’s see what all new features are supported in the new testing framework:

-# There is a full support for parameters.
+# There is full support for parameters.

-# It supports testing of dependent methods.
+# It supports the testing of dependent methods.

 # Test configuration is quite flexible.

-# It also supports powerful implementation model.
+# It also supports a powerful implementation model.